Menot123/all_projects_intern_np/readme.txt

-This is the main branch to save all project branch
+This is the Project ReactJS Fundamentals use Vitejs and JavaScript call api from https://jsonplaceholder.typicode.com/posts to show all posts with pagination

+To back the main branch: git checkout main